Trucker guidetruckerBlogtrucker

 Why Should You Care About Cleaning Them?

-Here’s the thing: if these systems get too dirty, they stop working properly.
-A clogged DPF can lead to poor engine performance, lower fuel efficiency, and even costly repairs.
-And if the DOC gets overwhelmed with oil or soot, it won’t be able to clean the exhaust gases effectively.
+Here’s the thing: if the DPF and DOC get too dirty, they stop doing their job the way they should.
+A clogged DPF can hurt engine performance, cut fuel efficiency, and lead to expensive repairs, while an overloaded DOC can struggle to clean exhaust gases effectively.

 Cleaning the DPF isn’t as complicated as it sounds.
 Most of the time, your vehicle handles it automatically through a process called regeneration.
 There are two main types: